 IELTS is the world-famous English proficiency test that comprises four modules: speaking, reading, writing, and listening.
 The tests are accepted worldwide and also in almost all universities in France like Sorbonne University and Université Paris-Saclay.
 The scoring of the test is written in bands from 1 to 9 and any band above 5 – 6 is considered good if you are an international student.

 TOEFL is yet another great English proficiency test that is accepted worldwide.
-It has four modules: reading, writing, listening and speaking.
+It has four modules: reading, writing, listening, and speaking.
 It is said that it is harder to score well in TOEFL as compared to IELTS but if you believe in yourself, you should go ahead and give your best in TOEFL.
 The score range of TOEFL is 0 – 120.
 Anything above or around 90 is considered good.

-3. Duolingo
+3. DET – Duolingo English Test

 Duolingo is an online English proficiency test-taking platform.
 The test has slowly made its way among the widely accepted proficiency tests in the world but still, it is not accepted everywhere.
-So if you plan on giving the test, please check beforehand whether the university and the country that you are applying to accept this test or not.
+So if you plan on taking the test, please check beforehand whether the university and the country that you are applying to accept this test or not.
 The ICN Business School and Audencia Business School accept the Duolingo test in France.

 Now you know a great deal about the language requirements for international students for French universities and visas.
 Make sure you prepare well beforehand for these tests.
 Good Luck!